garden-io/garden/docs/reference/module-types/kubernetes.md

 # varfiles exist).
 varfile:

+# POSIX-style paths to YAML files to load manifests from.
+Each can contain multiple manifests, and can include any
+# Garden template strings, which will be resolved before applying the manifests.
+files: []

 # Resolve the specified kustomization and include the resulting resources.
 Note that if you specify `files` or
 # `manifests` as well, these are also included.
 kustomize: